dappnode/DAppNodeDocs/docs/user-guide/ui/initial-configurations/first-steps.md

 Step by step guide to the user the first time he accesses the DAppNode.

+## Log In

+The first time you access the UI, you will be asked for signing up.
+You need a username and a password.
+The password has some requisites:

+- One cap character at least.
+- One number at least.
+- One special character at least.

+After defining a username and a password, dappnode will give you a recovery token, in case you forget your password or username, this token can be used to recover them. **SAVE IT**!!!!

+## Basic Configurations

 After **Log In** for the first time into your DAppNode you will see this screen.

 1. This pop up will inform you about some required configurations.
 Click on the Start button.